Bad-ptr/persp-mode.el/README.md

+# persp-mode

-# Intro
+## Intro
-Perspectives for emacs, based on [perspective-mode](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
+Perspectives for emacs, based on [`perspective-mode`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
 But perspectives shared between frames \+ ability to save/restore window configurations, save/restore from/to file.

-# Installation
+## Installation
-persp-mode is available on [melpa](https://github.com/milkypostman/melpa).
+persp-mode is available on [`melpa`](https://github.com/milkypostman/melpa).
 So if you use this repo installation is easy:
 `M-x: package-install RET persp-mode RET`
 Alternatively you can download persp-mode.el from github and install it with:
 `M-x: package-install-file RET 'path_to_where_you_saved_persp-mode.el' RET`

 Another(oldschool;p) way:
 Put persp-mode.el file somewhere in your emacs load-path and add `(require 'persp-mode) (persp-mode t)` into your ~/.emacs.

-## Dependencies:
+### Dependencies:
 Ability of saving/restoring window configurations from/to file depends on [`workgroups.el`](https://github.com/tlh/workgroups.el).
 It's automatically installed if you install persp-mode from mepla, otherwise you must download it and put somewhere in your emacs load-path.

-# Keys
+## Keys
 `C-x x s` -- create/switch to perspective.
 `C-x x r` -- rename perspective.
 `C-x x c` -- kill perspective.